Leelu55/Articulus/README.md

 - [x] (DONE with preventing selector button animations triggering processAnswer to run twice) When GrammarHints are shown, LessonState should not change as long as HintModal is visible or the app continues with next word.
 Also errors are countet twice, the number of played words is too high in the end also the number of errors
 - [x] FIXED BY FIXING SELECTORBUTTON ANIMATION nextWord is too fast if correct
 - [x] speed up LessonState Indicator Animation
+- [x] ripple on Selector buttons borderRadius not correct (sharp instead of rounded edges)

 ### Next Features after first Open Release